 Is this a spiral that is turning at breakneck speed and swallowing up people in their work and actions?
 No, says Dr. Griga, but we have to ask the right questions, and as concretely as possible: So how can quality management and quality assurance - also in dealing with the international standard ISO 9001 - face up to the changes brought about by digitization in order to remain an impulsive partner for industry, production, and services?

 Quality management: Dealing confidently with digitization

-What matters in the digital transformation, also in quality management, is not new at first, because these are requirements that have always counted - meeting customer requirements as well as legal and regulatory requirements.
-However, this is now being joined by the ability of top management, executives and employees in companies and organizations to reflect on three strengths and realign these antennas in the digital age:
+What matters in the digital transformation, also in quality management, is not new at first, because these are requirements that have always mattered - meeting customer requirements as well as legal and regulatory requirements.
+However, this is now being joined by the ability of top management, executives, and employees in companies and organizations to reflect on three strengths and realign these concepts in the digital age:

 - Flexibility: Some topics remain, for example the importance of quality per se with the goal of a satisfied customer.
 Others change and new ones are added.
 Recognizing this is essential!

-- Professionalism: "Dealing confidently with digital change!" is one of Dr. Griga's credos.
+- Professionalism: "Dealing confidently with digital change!" is one of Dr. Griga's beliefs.
 Don't wait and see, but deal with change professionally and actively.

 Digital transformation: Recognizing upcoming changes

 If you want to adapt to new things, you have to recognize the changes, name them, and find answers to them.
 In his presentation at the DQS Customer Day event, Dr. Griga calls a spade a spade:

 - Use of new technologies and working methods

 But Dr. Griga also provides answers.
 From his point of view, quality management can make contributions to digitization in many fields in order to position itself as an impulse-strong partner with value-creating contributions: